How to Check if Equifax Lost Your Personal Information When They Got Hacked

 If you want reassurance that his link is valid (and not some kind of scam) you can find the same link on the FTC (government) website as well.

 You may have been notified by Equifax in September of the breach and consequently frozen your own credit like some experts suggested, you may just have an email from Equifax sitting in your junk mail folder unopened, or you may not have received any notification at all.
 Equifax is not contacting all 143 million victims of its data breach, it only contacted those whose credit card numbers or dispute records were stolen specifically.
 In fact, Equifax waited 6 months to tell any of its customers of the breach, and before they did, several Equifax executives were busy selling their Equifax stock before the toxic news was released.
-Even after ‘coming clean’ about the breach in September, their plan was to trap their customers in a scheme that not only got Equifax legal protection from their victims, but potentially more profits.
+Even after ‘coming clean’ about the breach in September, their plan was to trap their customers in a scheme that not only got Equifax legal protection from their victims, but potential more profits.
 Here’s what Sen. Elizabeth Warren had to say about it:

 “It’s bad enough that Equifax was so sloppy that it let hackers into its system, but the company’s response to the hack has been even worse.
 First, it hid the breach from consumers for more than a month.
 When it finally came clean, it failed to directly inform people about whether their information had been stolen, instead directing them to its website.